IGotYouBoo-Crew/T3A2-A/README.md

 #### REVISED IGYB CREW STORIES

+**As an IGYB Crew admin, I want to securely log in to my account to access my permissions within IGYB.**

+**As an IGYB Crew admin, I want to edit my account, so that I can change my information if it is updated.**

+**As an IGYB Crew admin, I want to log out of my account, so that others cannot access it if we share a computer.**

+**As an IGYB Crew admin, I want to be able to delete my account, so that I can step down from an admin role if I move on.**

-**As an IGYB Crew member, I want to create posts in the forum so that I can share my experiences.**
+**As an IGYB Crew admin, I want to create posts in the forum so that I can share my experiences.**

-**As an IGYB Crew member, I want to comment on posts so that I can provide advice and answer questions.**
+**As an IGYB Crew admin, I want to comment on posts so that I can provide advice and answer questions.**

+**As an IGYB Crew admin, I want to be able to edit posts and comments I've made so that I can correct/change something if necessary.**

-**As an IGYB Crew member, I want to create IGYB events, so that people can connect in real life.**
+**As an IGYB Crew admin, I want to create IGYB events, so that people can connect in real life.**

+**As an IGYB Crew admin, I want to edit IGYB events, so that updates in information can be correctly reflected.**

+**As an IGYB Crew admin, I want to view posts, comments and events to follow the community and moderate accordingly.**

-**As an IGYB Crew member, I want to delete inappropriate posts, comments and events, so that IGYB remains a safe and respectful community.**
+**As an IGYB Crew admin, I want to delete inappropriate posts, comments and events, so that IGYB remains a safe and respectful community.**

-**As an IGYB Crew member, I want to delete offensive Superstars' accounts, so that IGYB remains a safe and respectful community.**
+**As an IGYB Crew admin, I want to delete offensive Superstars' accounts, so that IGYB remains a safe and respectful community.**

+**As an IGYB Crew admin, I want to delete IGYB Crew admin accounts, so that no previous employees continue to have access to admin permissions.**

 <br>